 - What is one big thing you would like to treat yourself to this year (maybe a vacation)?

 Keep this list and refer to it whenever making big financial decisions for your brand.
 Remember, finance is not fancy.
-If you’re part of our StartUp FASHION Community we have financial plan templates to help you through this.
 Measure your goals, make moves, start growing your business, and most importantly—have an exciting new year!